 At the very end of a narrow peninsula is located Piran, a medieval and most preserved Mediterranean town, with its architecture, strongly influenced by Venice.
 This charming town features narrow alleys, its heart is Tartini Square with Venetian house and Tartini House, the fortification around town, St. George’s Cathedral from the 17th-century, a harbor full of boats.

 Piran’s beaches are rocky areas and paved in concrete.
-Fiesa beach is small, peaceful bay, well visited by locals and surrounded by nature, just next to the town of Piran.
+Fiesa beach is a small, peaceful bay, well visited by locals and surrounded by nature, just next to the town of Piran.
 The water is shallow, thus appropriate for children.
 The beach is also popular among diving and snorkeling lovers.

 Between Izola and Piran is settled a nature park, named Strunjan nature park, charming for its typical flora and fauna.
 Strunjan is less developed and less touristy but at the same time perfect for those who wish for a calm and peaceful holiday with unspoiled nature.
 The beach is of rocks and sand, tranquil waters, and easy access.

-The flysch coastline of Strunjan affords a gorgeous view of the entire Slovenian coast and if it is a beautiful weather also Gulf of Trieste and all the way to magnificent mountains, The Alps.
+The flysch coastline of Strunjan affords a gorgeous view of the entire Slovenian coast and if it is beautiful weather also Gulf of Trieste and all the way to magnificent mountains, The Alps.
 Such a magical place!

 Under the steep cliff of Strunjan, you can find lovely beaches, the one you can’t miss is Mesečev zaliv (Moon Bay beach).
 It is also called Zaliv sv.
 Križa (bay of St. Cross) due to the large white cross standing on top of the cliff overlooking the beach.
 This pebble beach can only be accessed on foot – from Strunjan parking, walk through the hill and down the cliff.

 There is also another beach, called Salinera beach (owned by Salinera Resort), surrounded with lush Mediterranean vegetation and pine trees.
-It is said that here are located 12 energy points which have a positive impact on a general well-being.
+It is said that here are located 12 energy points which have a positive impact on general well-being.

 Koper, the biggest city on the Slovenian coast, situated on the border with Italy.
 It features a medieval old town center, old churches, palaces and square with historic Venetian style, but also urban style, modern promenades, the marina, and beaches.